AdobeDocs/campaign-classic.en/help/installation/using/creating-data-schema.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Creating the data schema
+title: Accessing an external database
-description: Learn how to create the data schema
+description: Accessing an external database
 audience: platform
 content-type: reference
 topic-tags: connectors
 ---

-# Create the data schema {#creating-the-data-schema}
+# Creating the data schema {#creating-the-data-schema}

 To create a schema on an external database: